efficios/babeltrace/doc/bindings/python/source/reader.rst

 timestamps, contexts and payloads can be accomplished by using these classes.

-The Babeltrace Python bindings' reader API exposes two categories of classes.
+The Babeltrace Python legacy bindings' reader API exposes two categories of classes.
 The first category is used to open traces and iterate on theirs events.
 The typical procedure for reading traces is:

 1. Create a :class:`TraceCollection` instance.